houssamouhra/zsh-config/README.md

 ## Prompt

-The prompt follows a **Zen-inspired design** with a minimal, clean, and native feel.
+The prompt follows a Zen-inspired design that is minimal, clean, and native.

-It focuses on useful information like the current directory, Git status, and command state without the need for a separate prompt framework.
+It focuses on useful information such as the current directory with smart path truncation, Git status, and command state without relying on a separate prompt framework like [Starship](https://github.com/starship/starship) or [Powerlevel10k](https://github.com/romkatv/powerlevel10k)

 ## Plugins